Arizona Medical Board Appeals | Assistance with Arizona Medical Board Discipline

 DUI Criminal History

 Physicians who contact our office frequently ask our attorneys if state law allows a physician professional with a DUI crime or conviction to get a license with the Arizona State Medical Board.
 The short answer is yes.

 An Arizona Physician DUI will not necessarily prevent a physician from obtaining a license or a career in the health field.
 However, the Board (which handles all complaints) has a public policy (updated as of September 2020) on their website which covers the details of what circumstances physician professionals with a case that resulted in a felony DUI criminal conviction can get a license.

 Medical License Criminal Consequences

 This policy does not apply to criminal conduct involving misdemeanor DUI charges or convictions.
 Once a medical professional applies for a license to practice from the Arizona Medical Board, they need to disclose any felony DUI criminal court convictions (from previous years) on their application.

 A physician must report a felony DUI no matter how much time or years have passed since the conviction or case.
 The AZ Board may also ask about past DUI misdemeanor criminal charges or cases that resulted in a conviction.
 They do this to ensure a physician can perform safe patient care and have safe, direct contact with patients or other providers.

 Disclosing a Criminal Record for an Applicant

-The attorney’s at Chelle Law assist nurses with interpreting Board policy (which is generally on the Board website).
-Our attorney’s help the healthcare workers with their application to show the Board the nursing professional isn’t a danger to the health, safety and welfare of the public and is able to provide safe patient care.
+The attorneys at Chelle Law assist physicians with interpreting Board policy (generally on the Board website).
+Our attorneys help the healthcare workers with their application to show the Board that the patient care professional isn’t a danger to the health, safety, and welfare of the public and can provide safe patient care.

 If you’re interested in learning more about our Arizona Medical Board Attorney services and how to protect your license, set up a consultation with Chelle Law today.